diiiiiiio/Business-card-reader/README.md

 *   **Edit Page:** After detection, extracted information (Name, Company Name, Phone Number, Email) is pre-filled into editable text fields, alongside a small image of the card.
 Users can manually correct any errors and save changes.
 *   **My Cards Page (Results Page):** Displays a list of all saved business cards, each with its image and extracted details.
 This acts as the user's digital contact wallet.

-*(For detailed screenshots of each page, please refer to the project report's "2.3 GUI Design" section.)*

 ## 7. Installation